-A Listserv, or Listserve, is method of communicating with a group of people via email.
+What is a listserv?
+A Listserv is a method of communicating with a group of people via email.
 You send one email message to the “reflector” email address, and the software sends the email to all of the group’s subscribers.

-The group of people have all joined because they share a common interest.
-That shared interest might be a hobby, recreational pursuit, educational, work related, health related, or members of a family keeping in touch.
+People join because they share a common interest.
+That shared interest might be a hobby, recreational pursuit, educational, work-related, or health related.
+Or it might just be members of a family keeping in touch.

 People can get on and off (subject to the list owner’s approval) by themselves.
 There are separate email addresses for these administrative functions.